mifth/PandasTechAnalysis/README.md

 <img width="1512" height="916" alt="image" src="https://github.com/user-attachments/assets/824e51a1-9f96-439c-894a-ba83e14dec32" />

+Dependencies:
+- Pandas
+- Numpy

+How to use:
 - Get your candles/values data and convert it to Pandas.
 - Calculate tech analysis with PandasTechAnalysis.
 - Visualize with Plotly or Bokeh.